6Amber6/Treenet/README.md

 | Baseline | 85.2% | 45.3% | 42.1% |
 | CE Ensemble | **87.1%** | **48.7%** | **45.2%** |

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Based on the adversarial robustness framework
-- Inspired by TRADES and MART adversarial training methods
-- Uses AutoAttack for comprehensive evaluation

 ---